-If a student is readmitted to the nursing major for any reason, he or she will fall under the AU Catalog and AU School of Nursing Student Handbook that are current upon his/her readmission, and must comply with any recommendations made by the faculty.
+When a student is readmitted to the nursing major, he or she will fall under the AU Catalog and AU School of Nursing BSN Student Handbook that are current upon his/her readmission.
+The student should understand that this may mean he or she may be required to complete additional coursework to fulfill degree requirements.
+The readmitted student must also comply with any recommendations made by the faculty related to their readmission.